haroldsarmiento2515-png/AffiliateXChasnge/replit.md

 - Messaging system with conversations and real-time updates
 - Reviews and ratings for offers
 - Favorites/bookmarks for creators
+- Click events with comprehensive metadata (IP, geo-location, device, browser)
-- Analytics tracking for clicks, conversions, and earnings
+- Analytics tracking for clicks, conversions, and earnings (aggregated from click events)
 - Payment settings for payout methods

 **Key Relationships**: